jhu-ep-coursera/restaurant-server/README.md

 After the username/password is set, type `exit` to quit the rails console.

 **That's it!
 DONE!
-You are not ready use this remote server for your copy of the restaurant web application.**
+You are now ready to use this remote server for your copy of the restaurant web application.**

 ## Want To Learn How To Make This Ruby on Rails Application Yourself?